 - Do not cover the charcoal while burning, it will deplete the oxygen supply and charcoal will cool down.

-Our burner is supplied with a tray that holds the incense for burning.
-There are different type of incense, each one has its own burning rate, some are dry and some leave the melted residue behind.
+- When you see that there is a grayish ash on the surface of the charcoal disc, this is the time to place resin such as Frankincense, Myrrh, herbs or any other incense on top of the disc.
+There are different type of incense, each one has its own burning rate, some are dry while some leave a melted residue behind.

 Controlling incense burner heat comes with the experience.
 If you are a beginner and it is your first time burning frankincense, then use the above tip to use foil on the tray.
 Take a little bit of frankincense, say about two or three pieces or a tea spoon quantity, and put on the burner tray.
-Start the burner on the lower heat setting and wait for a little while till you feel that burner is warmed up.
+Start the burner on the lowest heat setting and wait for a little while till you feel that burner has warmed up.
 At this time you will start smelling light fragrance coming out of the incense.
 Wait a little bit more, if the temperature is right then the strength of fragrance will increase gradually and you will see smoke coming out of the incense.
 If you don’t see it, then you have to raise the temperature until you start smelling light fragrance and can also see smoke rising gradually from the incense.
 But if the fragrance starts getting too strong quickly then you have to reduce the heat setting.
 The key for incense burning is to burn incense slowly and gradually.
 With some experience you will know the exact setting for each incense, all you need is a couple of tries.
-When you see that the incense is burned about 80% or so then you can raise the heat setting to high and burn the remaining incense quickly for couple of minutes.
-Once you see that incense is almost burned then switch off the burner, the idea is to only have beautiful incense smoke and not the burnt smell.
+When you see that the incense has burned about 80% or so then you can raise the heat setting to high and burn the remaining incense quickly for couple of minutes.
+Once you see that incense has almost burned then switch off the burner, the idea is to only have beautiful incense smoke and not the burnt smell.

 Follow the above tips and try it a couple of times, you will get a hang of it.
 If you still face any difficulty then reach out to us via email and we will help you with your question.